Prana is a California-based apparel brand specializing in sustainability-focused activewear.

-prAna is a California-based apparel brand specializing in sustainability-focused activewear – you may have heard of prAna if you are into yoga or climbing, as the brand was founded with this focus, however over the years, prAna has grown its product range to include a large range of stylish clothing designed for everyday activities as well as hiking and travel.
+You may have heard of Prana if you are into yoga or climbing, as the brand was founded with this focus, however over the years, Prana has grown its product range to include a large range of stylish clothing designed for everyday activities as well as hiking and travel.

-In this prAna clothing review I share the reasons why we love to wear the prAna brand, a brief review of the prAna clothing I’ve been living in lately, and what Alastair thinks of the prAna men’s clothing he wears regularly too.
+In this Prana clothing review I share the three major reasons why you may love the Prana brand, a brief review of the clothing I’ve been living in lately, and what Alastair thinks of the Prana men’s clothing he wears regularly too.

 When it comes to clothing and determining how sustainable it is, it is important to ask questions such as what am I wearing, how were the materials made, who manufactured it, how long will it last and what happens to the clothing when I am done with it?